Civ13/civ13-wiki/wiki/Food_Decay_Times.md

 <td><img src="assets/images/food/juniper_berry.png"></td>
 <td><b>Juniper</b> <small>(contains 5 juniper nutriment and 1 nutriment) - <i>food (satisfaction 0)</i> - <b>tundra • taiga • temperate</b> - will grow at all seasons</small><br>
 • put in liquid container to make 6 juniper juice<br>
-<i>*juniper nutriment is a nutriment that has 2% nutriment factor compared to the common nutriment.
-Thus, 1 juniper berry is 1.1 times more nutritious than one potato.<br>
+*<i>juniper nutriment is a nutriment that has 2% nutriment factor compared to the common nutriment.
+Thus, 1 juniper berry is 1.1 times more nutritious than one potato.</i><br>
-**juniper juice is not a drink, but nutriment that has a 3% nutritional factor compared to regular nutriment.
-Thus, 6 juniper juice crushed into liquid container, when consumed, will provide 0.18 nutrients compared to one potato.</i>
+**<i>juniper juice is not a drink, but nutriment that has a 3% nutritional factor compared to regular nutriment.
+Thus, 6 juniper juice crushed into liquid container, when consumed, will provide 0.18 nutrients compared to one potato.</i><br>
 <small><details><summary>show/hide juniper juice reactions</summary>
 &nbsp; &nbsp; • 1 juniper juice and 3 sugar will react to 1 gin (with 5 enzyme as catalyst)
 </details></small>